 Bitmap Books Ltd

-- Advising longstanding client The Coconut Collaborative on its data protection compliance.
+- Advised The Coconut Collaborative on data protection matters.

 Stephanie Pritchett; Ben Wootton